 Other tips to keep in mind

 If you want to wash the bag by hand, it is better to use a bathtub or a large sink.
 Mix the cleaning solution with warm water and let the bag soften for 15 minutes.
 Gently wash all areas, then empty the bath.
 Fill with cold water and set aside for another 15 minutes.
 Drain and slip through the bag.
 Repeat rinsing until there is no soap in the bag: air drying (best method) or clothes dryer at the lowest temperature.
-If you use a dryer, you can add tennis balls to break pieces of insulation and remove static.
+If you use a dryer, you can add tennis balls to break insulation pieces and remove static.

 If the sleeping bag is down-filled, zip it up before washing.
 Then wash it in a huge commercial front-loading washing machine.
 To remove your bag, use warm water with a mild soap, such as Woolite or Ivory Snow, without detergents, sweeteners, or bleaches.

-After the wash cycle, start the washer for another full wash cycle without soap to ensure that the soap is completely rinsed.
+After the wash cycle, start the washer for another full wash cycle without soap to ensure that it is completely rinsed.
 When removing the bag, handle it carefully.
 Do not squeeze water, but press on it.
 Wrap the ball and place it in the dryer.
 When dry, cook very low.
 Add some clean tennis balls to the dryer.

 When you add tennis balls to the dryer, kicks will crush and hold your breath.
 Dry the bag before storage, although this may take some time.
 Then, like a synthetic sleeping bag, keep it as loose as possible in a large cotton bag.